lmc-eu/spirit-design-system/docs/decisions/008-themes.md

 ### Components Migration

-All inverted tokens and component variants will be removed.
-All inverted component variants need to be replaced either with the new neutral tokens or with the new themes.
+All components will be updated to use the new design tokens structure.
+All inverted component variants will need to be replaced either with the new neutral variant or with the new themes.

 ### Unlimited Theming

-As a result, the design system is now more flexible and can support a dark mode in the future.
-Also, product designers can create new themes that can be easily applied throughout the design system, for example a high-contrast theme or a theme for colored sections.
+As a result, the design system will be more flexible and able to support a dark mode in the future.
+Also, product designers will be able to create new themes that can be easily applied throughout the design system, for example a high-contrast theme or a theme for colored sections.
+In theory, the number of themes is unlimited, and it's mostly a question of the design tool capabilities.